dbmi-bgm/cgap-pipeline-main/docs/Pipelines/Downstream/CNV_germline/index-CNV_germline.rst

 CGAP Pipeline - CNV Germline
 ============================

-This is the documentation for the CGAP Pipeline for Germline Copy Number Variants.
-The code for the pipeline is incorporated in the CGAP Pipeline SV Germline GitHub repo (https://github.com/dbmi-bgm/cgap-pipeline-SV-germline).
+This is the documentation for the CGAP Pipelines module for Copy Number Variants (CNVs) in germline data.
+The pipeline components are bundled in the GitHub repository https://github.com/dbmi-bgm/cgap-pipeline-SV-germline.

 .. toctree::
    :maxdepth: 2